dlang/DIPs/DIPs/1NNN-MHH.md

 | Status:         | Will be set by the DIP manager (e.g. "Approved" or "Rejected")  |

 ## Abstract
 D's user-defined attributes are already great, this DIP simple change to make them better: Let the UDA see sideways, that is, let it see what it is attached to.
-Letting them do this let's them eliminate many tasks the preprocessor can do that D cannot.
+Letting them do this lets them eliminate many tasks the preprocessor can do that D cannot.
 This is achieved by the introduction of a new  `SpecialKeyword` "\_\_ATTRIBUTE\_\_" to the grammar.
 When used as a default initializer this shall be resolved to a `string[]` containing the fully qualified names of the declarations, if any, the expression's parent UDA declaration is attached to.

 Note that the exact name (i.e. "ATTRIBUTE") is easily changed.
 ## Contents